What is a margin call? Definition & how to prevent one

 What are the costs of investing on margin?

-Trading or trading on margin is not free.
-You pay a funding interest on this.
-You pay this interest for every day you keep the position open.
-When you trade on margin you need a higher return to achieve a positive result.
-In this article we explain how these financing costs are calculated.
+Trading on margin is not free, since you pay financing fees.
+You pay this interest for every day you hold the position open.
+When trading on margin, you need a higher return to achieve a positive result.

-You can protect your positions with a guaranteed stop.
-A guaranteed stop automatically closes your position when it decreases to a certain value.
-By setting a guaranteed stop, you can limit your loss on a certain position.
+You can protect your positions with a guaranteed stop loss.
+This means that you take your loss if your position falls below a certain value.
+By setting a guaranteed stop loss, you can limit your loss on a certain position.

-A guaranteed stop is often more expensive than a normal stop loss.
-With a normal stop, you can still lose more money within a very volatile market.
-With a guaranteed stop order, the broker guarantees that your position will be closed at the declared value.
-It is therefore especially advisable to use a guaranteed stop loss for very volatile securities.
+A guaranteed stop loss is often pricier than a normal stop loss.
+With a normal stop loss, you can still lose more money in a very volatile market.
+With a guaranteed stop loss order, the broker guarantees that your position will be closed at the specified value.
+It is therefore especially advisable to use a guaranteed stop loss for highly volatile securities.

 Author